Juan Ignacio Larrea Holguín: Career

-Holguín was a professor in various Ecuadorian universities, including the Catholic University of Guayaquil of and Central University of Ecuador.
+Holguín was a professor in various Ecuadorian universities, including the Catholic University of Guayaquil and Central University of Ecuador.
 He held the chair in Civil law at the Catholic University of Quito for many years.
 He also educated people in the Institute of High National Studies, the Academy of Diplomacy and seminaries of Ibarra and Guayaquil.

 He was vice-president of the Electoral Supreme Court and adviser for the Presidency of the Republic, the Supreme Court of Justice and the Ministry of Agriculture.
 He was a member of both the Ecuadorian delegation to the Conference of Chancellors of Santiago of Chile and the Commission for Constitutional Reforms that drafted the new Ecuadorian Constitution of 1998.
 In addition, he was on the advisory board of foreign affairs and in the academies for history and language.
 He was a lawyer of the Ecuadorian Institute of Social Security and of the Supreme Electoral Court.